CodeSammich/stuy-books/README.md

 1. Clone the project
 2. Install and run Mongo
 3. Install and run Flask
-4. Make a file named 'password.txt'
+4. Download the "password.txt" file that we will email you, and place it in the root of the repository
-5. Copy and paste the password in the email that we will send you
+5. Use the Google OAuth Client Key that we will email you in the indicated places in "base.html" and "login.html"

 ### Daily Agenda